lyteword/kjv/acts/chapter-22.md

 <sup>17</sup> And it came to pass, that, when I was come again to Jerusalem, even while I prayed in the temple, I was in a trance;

-<sup>18</sup> And saw him saying unto me, Make haste, and get thee quickly out of Jerusalem: for they will not receive thy testimony concerning me.
+<sup>18</sup> And saw him saying unto me, Make haste , and get thee quickly out of Jerusalem : for they will not receive thy testimony concerning me .

 <sup>19</sup> And I said, Lord, they know that I imprisoned and beat in every synagogue them that believed on thee:

 <sup>20</sup> And when the blood of thy martyr Stephen was shed, I also was standing by, and consenting unto his death, and kept the raiment of them that slew him.

-<sup>21</sup> And he said unto me, Depart: for I will send thee far hence unto the Gentiles.
+<sup>21</sup> And he said unto me, Depart : for I will send thee far hence unto the Gentiles .

-<sup>22</sup> And they gave him audience unto this word, and then lifted up their voices, and said, Away with such a fellow from the earth: for it is not fit that he should live.
+<sup>22</sup> And they gave him audience unto this word, and *then* lifted up their voices, and said, Away with such a *fellow* from the earth: for it is not fit that he should live.

-<sup>23</sup> And as they cried out, and cast off their clothes, and threw dust into the air,
+<sup>23</sup> And as they cried out, and cast off *their* clothes, and threw dust into the air,

 <sup>24</sup> The chief captain commanded him to be brought into the castle, and bade that he should be examined by scourging; that he might know wherefore they cried so against him.

 <sup>25</sup> And as they bound him with thongs, Paul said unto the centurion that stood by, Is it lawful for you to scourge a man that is a Roman, and uncondemned?

-<sup>26</sup> When the centurion heard that, he went and told the chief captain, saying, Take heed what thou doest: for this man is a Roman.
+<sup>26</sup> When the centurion heard *that*, he went and told the chief captain, saying, Take heed what thou doest: for this man is a Roman.

 <sup>27</sup> Then the chief captain came, and said unto him, Tell me, art thou a Roman?
 He said, Yea.

 <sup>28</sup> And the chief captain answered, With a great sum obtained I this freedom.
-And Paul said, But I was free born.
+And Paul said, But I was *free* born.

 <sup>29</sup> Then straightway they departed from him which should have examined him: and the chief captain also was afraid, after he knew that he was a Roman, and because he had bound him.

-<sup>30</sup> On the morrow, because he would have known the certainty wherefore he was accused of the Jews, he loosed him from his bands, and commanded the chief priests and all their council to appear, and brought Paul down, and set him before them.
+<sup>30</sup> On the morrow, because he would have known the certainty wherefore he was accused of the Jews, he loosed him from *his* bands, and commanded the chief priests and all their council to appear, and brought Paul down, and set him before them.